FS2020-USER-TESTER/KAP140-MOD-PACKAGE/README.md

 Unzip the downloaded release file and copy the directory new-kap140 to your Community folder.

-**OVERRIDE MOD FOR MILVIZ C310R WHEN USING PMS50 GTN750WTT PACKAGE**
+**USING PMS50 GTN750-WTT PACKAGE**

-On the PMS50.com download site there is a extension package for the WTT version of GTN750 for use in the Milviz C310R.
-This package from PMS50 blocks loading of standard version of this mod.
-For this airplane specifically there is a new zip download in the releases labeled Version 1.0W.
-Unzip and copy the directory wtt-gtn750-cessna310-milviz-new-kap140 to your community folder when using this specific combination of WTT GTN750 and C310R.
-For all other configurations including the C310R with base GTN750 mod without WTT, copy the standard new-kap140 directory to community.
+On the PMS50.com download site there is available a mod for GTN750 and a second extension package for the WTT version of GTN750 for use in the Milviz C310R.
+Installing this WTT package from PMS50 blocks loading of this mod and instead loads a KAP140 mod prepared by PMS50.
+The standard GTN750 base package does not modify KAP140 or interfere with this mod.

-Both new-kap140 mod directories may be present in community folder to allow switch between C310R and other airplanes without altering that folder.

 **ISSUES**